 Many Swedes like to celebrate.
 On some occasions they just meet somewhere outdoors and party in a relaxed way.
 On other occasions they dress up and celebrate in quite a formal way – just think of the Nobel Banquet that is held every year on December 10 and broadcast live on TV.
 Here are some highlights in the Swedish calendar.
+Swedish festivities from Easter to New Year.

 Swedish families usually gather for an Easter Buffet during this time.
 Typical Easter dishes include pickled herring, eggs, lamb, salmon, Jansson’s temptation (potato and sprat bake), cheese, crisp bread and potatoes, to which you drink the traditional Swedish soft drink “påskmust” (Easter beer) and snaps.
 Homes are often decorated with branches of silver birch, adorned with colourful feathers, too.